nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 ## Let's break it down

-As an example function that we want to debounce, we will be using this simple logger of the current time:
+Here’s an example function we will debounce:

 ```js
 function logCurrentTime() {